Rustic Exterior Home Ideas

 Kelly & Stone Architects designed this rustic mountain retreat in collaboration with Sarah Jones Interiors, located in the private community of Martis Camp in Truckee, California.
 You can see a retracted glass wall in the living room from the exterior, blurring the boundaries between indoors and out.

 This multi-generational family home features a traditional Tahoe lodge design with contemporary elements.
-On the main level, a large gabled great room with heavy timber trusses functions as a gathering space for the extended family.
+On the main level, a large gabled great room with heavy timber trusses is a gathering space for the extended family.
 A double-deep garage at the base of the house provides generous space for storing snowmobiles, bikes, and other recreational gear.

-7. Include Additional Exterior Design Features
+8. Include Additional Exterior Design Features

 Outdoor architectural elements to consider when designing the exterior of a rustic home are decks, porches, balconies, verandas, and patios.

-8. Sharp Rooflines
+9. Sharp Rooflines

 Sharp, angular rooflines create a look that helps homes stand out from the rest and prevent snow from piling up and adding weight to the house in cooler locations.